RishabhV-hash/LiveWire/README.md

 1. Clone or download this repositories
 2. Unzip and open with TextEditor (VS Code)
 3. Create MySQL database and name it to 'LiveWire'
-4. Change host, username and password of MySQL database in 'includes\config.php'
-5. Apply and Upload livewire.sql to 'LiveWire' database
+4. Apply and Upload livewire.sql to 'LiveWire' database
-6. Run!
+5. Run!
 ````

 ***You can download latest version of FFMPEG Static file for conversion of video and to generates Thumbnail***